Pfuster12/LiveChart/README.md

 ## How to Use

-You'll need a reference to a LiveChart view first, either through XML or programmatically:
+You'll need a reference to a `LiveChartView` first, either through XML or programmatically:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>